 If you are ill with COVID-19, you can get a special form of enhanced Illness Benefit for COVID-19 absences.
 You may also get it if you are told by a doctor or the HSE to self-isolate or to restrict your movements due to being a probable source of infection.

 You must be in employment or self-employment to qualify.

-If you have been told to self-isolate or restrict your movements, you will get Illness Benefit for COVID-19 absences for 2 weeks.
-If you have been diagnosed with COVID-19, you will get up to 10 weeks of the payment.
 If you do not qualify for Illness Benefit for COVID-19 absences, you may be able to receive Supplementary Welfare Allowance instead.

 If your income is a mix of social welfare and pay from employment, you can continue to get your usual social welfare payment if you become sick or have to self-isolate.
 If your income is less than the rate of enhanced Illness Benefit you would get, you can apply to have your income topped up to this rate.
 This top up will not affect the other payments.